aws-samples/aws-modern-application-workshop/module-5/README.md

 Refresh your Mythical Mysfits website in the browser once more and you will now have a site that records and publishes each time a user clicks on a mysfits profile!

 To view the records that have been processed, they will arrive in the destination S3 bucket created as part of your MythicalMysfitsStreamingStack.
-Visit the S3 console here and explore the bucket you created for the streaming records (it will be prefixed with `mythicalmysfitsstreamings-clicksdestinationbucket`):
+Visit the S3 console here and explore the bucket you created for the streaming records (it will be prefixed with `mythicalmysfits-kinesisfirehose-bucket...`):
 [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/home)

 This concludes Module 5.